-Farmers and ranchers are the backbone of our agricultural legacy; chefs and mixologists continue the tradition, tweaking recipes using indigenous ingredients such as chiltepins, cholla buds, prickly pear syrup, mesquite flour, tepary beans, and White Sonoran wheat in creative concoctions.
+Farmers and ranchers are the backbones of our agricultural legacy; chefs and mixologists continue the tradition, tweaking recipes using indigenous ingredients such as chiltepins, cholla buds, prickly pear syrup, mesquite flour, tepary beans, and White Sonoran wheat in creative concoctions.

 Ready to experience why Tucson deserves this prestigious designation?
 Here are a few of our favorite places to explore Baja Arizona’s borderland cuisine.

 Archeological excavations at the foot of Sentinel Peak (also known as “A” Mountain) revealed that the Santa Cruz River floodplain has some of the longest history of continual cultivation in North America.
 A re-creation of the Spanish Colonial walled garden built by Father Eusebio Francisco Kino in the 17th century, Mission Garden is nurtured by volunteers of the nonprofit Friends of Tucson’s Birthplace.
 Located just west of downtown near the site of the former San Agustin Mission, it features an heirloom orchard and gardens with crops that have been rooted here for thousands of years.
 Trace the history from the Early Ancestral period, through Native, Spanish, Mexican, Chinese, and Territorial Anglo-American periods.
 In addition to the flora and fauna, you’ll enjoy winged company: birds and butterflies.

 3061 N. Campbell Ave.